 - Add sour cream and stir until flour mixture is just moist and dough begins to stick together.
 Gather dough into a ball and knead lightly until fully integrated.

 - Place dough on a floured work surface and roll with a floured rolling-pin to 3/4-inch thick.
 Dip a 2-inch cutter into flour and cut out scones as close to one another as possible.
 Place on prepared baking sheets, with space in between; let stand 10 minutes.
 Brush tops with egg.
-Sprinkle tops of scones with an additional 1/2 cup grated cheddar cheese.
+Sprinkle tops of scones with an additional 1/2 cup grated cheddar cheese, if so desired.

 - Bake until golden brown, 10 to 12 minutes.
 Remove to wire rack to cool.
 Serve warm with butter.
 Makes about 1 1/2 dozen.